garystafford/spring-music-docker/README.md

 A few changes were necessary to the original Spring Music application to make it work for this demonstration.
 At a high-level, the changes included:

 -   Move from Java 1.7 to 1.8 (including newer Tomcat version)
-- Add a limited number of unit tests for demonstration only
+-   Add unit tests for Continuous Integration demonstration purposes
 -   Modify MongoDB configuration class to work with non-local, containerized MongoDB instances
-- Add Gradle `warNoStatic` task to build WAR without static assets, which will be host separately in NGINX
+-   Add Gradle `warNoStatic` task to build WAR without static assets
 -   Add Gradle `zipStatic` task to ZIP up the application's static assets for deployment to NGINX
 -   Add Gradle `zipGetVersion` task with a versioning scheme for build artifacts
 -   Add `context.xml` file and `MANIFEST.MF` file to the WAR file
 -   Add Log4j `RollingFileAppender` appender to send log entries to Filebeat
 -   Update versions of several dependencies, including Gradle, Spring, and Tomcat

 We will use the following technologies to build, publish, deploy, and host the Java Spring Music application: [Gradle](https://gradle.org), [git](https://git-scm.com), [GitHub](https://github.com), [Travis CI](https://travis-ci.org) or [Semaphore](https://semaphoreci.com), [Oracle VirtualBox](https://www.virtualbox.org), [Docker](https://www.docker.com), [Docker Compose](https://www.docker.com/docker-compose), [Docker Machine](https://www.docker.com/docker-machine), [Docker Hub](https://hub.docker.com), and optionally, [Amazon Web Services (AWS)](http://aws.amazon.com).